checkmate624/cthw-proj/chap11/README.md

 # Chapter 11 - Arrays and Strings

-Create program that uses an array to decide what to do next.
+Create a program that uses an array to decide what to do next.

 ## Guidelines
 * Make an array of signed 8-bit integers (int8_t type), with at least 10 entries.